gareth-39/The-Big-Quiz/README.md

 #

 ## Purpose:
-The purpose of this quiz is to test peoples general knowledge, keep track of their score, and then add their names to a high score leaderboard.
+The purpose of this quiz was to test peoples general knowledge, keep track of their score, and then add their names to a high score leaderboard.